markjivko/kronup-php/docs/Api/ExperiencesApi.md

 > Evaluate peer

-Anonymously evaluate another user on this notion
+Anonymously evaluate another user on this notion.
+Only the last evaluation is kept in a 24 hours interval.

 [Back to top](#top){: .btn .btn-purple }